Ibrahimshah0900/Projects-During-Learning/Movies recomendation System/README.md

 ## Features
 - Reads movie data from a JSON file.
 - Recommends movies based on user-selected genres.
-- Provides sorting options by rating or release year.
 - User-friendly interface with error handling for input.

 ## Technologies Used